Senior Monitoring Officer for CSO Grants

 Officer for Outreach and Management Support

 Fatma joined the Foundation in 2010 and has contributed to the development of the organisation’s institutional affairs and relations, communication policy, and networks management.
-In her role as Management Support Officer, Fatma works to ensure effective technical reporting from the Network focal points at country level.
-Prior to joining the Foundation, Fatma worked at the Bibliotheca Alexandrina as a specialist in resource development and handling different Euro-Mediterranean cooperation projects and EU funding programmes.
+In her role as Officer for Outreach and Management Support, Fatma works to develop and manage the funding schemes designed by the Foundation for the financial support of the Network focal points at country level.
+On the strategic level, Fatma works on a daily basis to liaise with the Network focal points in each country to provide the needed technical support for capacity building and for the growth and empowerment of the national networks.
+Prior to joining the Foundation, Fatma worked at the Bibliotheca Alexandrina as a specialist in resource development and handling different Euro-Mediterranean cooperation projects and EU funding programmes; she has 11 years of working experience.

 Senior Procurement and Contract Officer